qemu/seabios/docs/Linking_overview.md

-This page describes the process that the SeaBIOS build uses to link the compiled code into the final binary objects.
+This page describes the process that the AyeBIOS build uses to link the compiled code into the final binary objects.

-Unfortunately, the SeaBIOS linking phase is complex.
+Unfortunately, the AyeBIOS linking phase is complex.
 This complexity is due to several unusual requirements:

 * Some BIOS entry points must reside at specific hardcoded memory